While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 (2) Fig

-Fig is the most detailed grocery scanner app I’ve found.
+Fig is the most detailed grocery scanner app on the market.
 It helps its users track hundreds of common – and not-so-common – allergens found in food and supplements.

 Once users download the Fig app, they’ll set up their user profile and specify what they can and can’t eat.